This page includes Amazon affiliate links.

 When my fragrance sensitivity began a couple years later, I just assumed it had something to do with celiac (which is where everything else seemed to stem from).
 My renewed health with my gluten-free diet was gradually becoming more and more hindered by my fragrance sensitivity.

 In recent years, my physical, neurological, and cognitive reactions were creating a growing and devastating barrier between me and my family.
-If all my efforts to be fragrance free were dampened by a single visit to a doctors’ office, how could anyone else be fragrance free enough to prevent my reactions: brain fog, back pain, emotional reactions.
+If all my efforts to be fragrance free were dampened by a single visit to a doctors’ office, how could anyone else be fragrance free enough to prevent my reactions: brain fog, back pain, emotional reactions, cognitive impairment.
 They certainly tried to be fragrance free and I tried to fake feeling well.

 I couldn’t help but feel the joy of family-time start to slip away and I finally hit my breaking point.
 It was this breaking point and such desperation that had me looking up a name a friend had recently given me: Annie Hopper.
 It was time to see what brain rewiring was all about.
 (Sheesh, if you could see me now.
 Just typing this has me in tears of joyful emotion.)

 My search for Annie Hopper and DNRS had me discovering this YouTube video of her speaking to a group in Helsinki, Finland.